-This Annual Moving to Work Plan provides detailed information on the planned use of MTW flexibilities during HACSB's fiscal year.
+This Annual Moving to Work Plan Amendment is a revision to HACSB's FY 2025 Annual MTW Plan pending HUD's review and approval.
+It includes all the same information in the FY 2025 Annual MTW Plan, as well as proposed modifications to two previously approved and ongoing MTW activities.
 Information is organized into the following sections following the format required by HUD as outlined in the current approved Form HUD-50900:

 - Section I: Introduction provides information about HACSB's short-term and long-term goals and accomplishments. - Section II: General Housing Authority Operating Information provides an overview of the agency's housing portfolio, leasing rates, and wait list information. - Section III: Proposed MTW Activities contains proposed new MTW activities and/or proposed changes to previously approved MTW activities.
-Previously approved activities are included in this section if there is a proposed modification that requires new MTW authorization, while minor modifications to previously approved activities are included in Section IV. - Section IV: Approved MTW Activities provides information on previously approved uses of MTW authority, including minor modifications not requiring new MTW authorization.
-This section also includes information about closed out activities. - Section V: Sources and Uses of MTW Funds describes the agency's projected MTW revenues and expenditures for the fiscal year, planned use of the MTW single-fund flexibility, information about HACSB's local asset management program (LAMP), and participation in the Rental Assistance Demonstration (RAD) program.
+Previously approved activities are included in this section if there is a proposed modification that requires new MTW authorization, while minor modifications to previously approved activities are included in Section IV. - $\circ$ $\;$ This Plan includes proposed modifications to the following activities: - Activity 10: Minimum Rent - Activity 22: Streamlined Lease Assistance Program

+- Section IV: Approved MTW Activities provides information on previously approved uses of MTW authority, including minor modifications not requiring new MTW authorization.
+This section also includes information about closed out activities. - Section V: Sources and Uses of MTW Funds describes the agency's projected MTW revenues and expenditures for the fiscal year, planned use of the MTW single-fund flexibility, information about HACSB's local asset management program (LAMP), and participation in the Rental Assistance Demonstration (RAD) program. - Section VI: Administrative provides required administrative information, including information about the approval process for this Plan.